mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

 As a matter of programming style I generally no longer use getter and setter methods, preferring a more concise coding style.
 I usually make output fields package default visibility (i.e., no **private** or **public** specification so the fields are public within a package and private from other packages).
 Here I make them public because the package **nerdbpedia** developed here is meant to be used by other packages.
 If you prefer using getter and setter methods, modern IDEs like IntelliJ and Eclipse can generate those for you for the example code in this book.

-We will handle entity names comprised one, two, and three word sequences.
+We will handle entity names comprised of one, two, and three word sequences.
 We check for longer word sequences before shorter sequences:

 {lang="java",linenos=off}
 ~~~~~~~~